Analytical Methods in Physics: Differential Geometry of Curved Spaces

 The velocity now reads $v^r(\vec{\xi}) \partial_r + v^\phi(\vec{\xi}) \partial_\phi$, where $v^r(\vec{\xi})$ has an interpretation of ``rate of flow in the radial direction".
 However, notice the dimensions of the $v^\phi$ is not even the same as that of $v^r$; if $v^r$ were of [Length/Time], then $v^\phi$ is of [1/Time].
 At this point we recall -- just as $\dd r$ (which is dual to $\partial_r$) can be interpreted as an infinitesimal length in the radial direction, the arc length $r \dd\phi$ (which is dual to $(1/r) \partial_\phi$) is the corresponding one in the perpendicular azimuthal direction.
 Using these as a guide, we would now express the velocity at $\vec{\xi}$ as

 so that now $v^{\widehat{\phi}} \equiv r \cdot v^\phi$ may be interpreted as the velocity in the azimuthal direction.

-More formally, given a metric $g_{ij}$ we may always find a matrix $\varepsilon^{\widehat{a}}_{\phantom{\widehat{a}}i}$ such that {\allowdisplaybreaks } In the first equality, we have exploited the fact that any real symmetric matrix $g_{ij}$ can be diagonalized by an appropriate orthogonal matrix $O^a_{\phantom{a}i}$, with real eigenvalues $\{\lambda_a\}$; in the second we have exploited the assumption that we are working in Riemannian spaces, where all eigenvalues of the metric are positive,\footnote{As opposed to semi-Riemannian/Lorentzian spaces, where the eigenvalue associated with the `time' direction has a different sign from the rest.} to take the positive square roots of the eigenvalues; in the third we have defined the orthonormal frame vector fields as $\varepsilon^{\widehat{a}}_{\phantom{\widehat{a}}i} = \sqrt{\lambda_a} O^a_{\phantom{a}i}$, with no sum over $a$.
-In components,
+More formally, given a (real, symmetric) metric $g_{ij}$ we may always find a orthogonal transformation $O^a_{\phantom{a}i}$ that diagonalizes it; and by absorbing into this transformation the eigenvalues of the metric, the orthonormal frame fields emerge: {\allowdisplaybreaks } In the first equality, we have exploited the fact that any real symmetric matrix $g_{ij}$ can be diagonalized by an appropriate orthogonal matrix $O^a_{\phantom{a}i}$, with real eigenvalues $\{\lambda_a\}$; in the second we have exploited the assumption that we are working in Riemannian spaces, where all eigenvalues of the metric are positive,\footnote{As opposed to semi-Riemannian/Lorentzian spaces, where the eigenvalue associated with the `time' direction has a different sign from the rest.} to take the positive square roots of the eigenvalues; in the third we have defined the orthonormal frame vector fields as $\varepsilon^{\widehat{a}}_{\phantom{\widehat{a}}i} = \sqrt{\lambda_a} O^a_{\phantom{a}i}$, with no sum over $a$.
+Finally, from eq. \eqref{DifferentialGeometry_OrthonormalFrame} and by defining the infinitesimal lengths $\varepsilon^{\widehat{a}} \equiv \varepsilon^{\widehat{a}}_{\phantom{\widehat{a}}i} \dd x^i$, we arrive at the following curved space parallel to Pythagoras' theorem in flat space: